thornbill/mobx-sync-lite/README.md

 const store = new Store();

-// create a mobx-sync instance, it will:
+// create a mobx-sync-lite instance, it will:
 // 1. load your state from localStorage & ssr rendered state
 // 2. persist your store to localStorage automatically
 // NOTE: you do not need to call `trunk.updateStore` to persist